skmedia/appventory-api/README.md

-# AppVentory API - backend for AppVento.
+# AppVentory API - backend for AppVentory.

 AppVentory is a tool to manage applications.